danny-simon/Daniel-Simon-s-Cybersecurity-learning-Lab/README.md

 ## working with SQL

 In this task, information were obtained on employee devices because the team needs to update them.
-The information that needed is in the machines table in the organization database.
+The information needed is in the machines table in the organization database.
 Below is an image of the task.

 ##  Contact Me